gabrielastro/idealgasentropy/README.md

 - Dichte_PT(Y, P, T)                   : get rho from P and T; taken from David Berardo from https://github.com/andrewcumming/gasgiant and (very) adapted

 ### Conventions
 - rho: density,              always in g/cm^3
 - T:   temperature,          always in K
-- Y:   helium fraction, always dimensionless
+- Y:   helium mass fraction, always dimensionless

 ## Notes
 - Ortho:Para ratio is not treated explicitly: Only the limit T >> T_rot ~ 85 K is currently implemented